paregupt/gaudimon/README.md

 for i in {11..42}; do (ssh gaudi-2-$i 'scp -r <mgmt_server_ip>:~/gaudimon ~/ ; sudo dpkg -i ~/gaudimon/telegraf_1.29.5-1_amd64.deb ; sudo cp ~/gaudimon/telegraf.service /lib/systemd/system/telegraf.service ; sudo cp ~/gaudimon/telegraf.conf /etc/telegraf/telegraf.conf ; sudo chown -R ciscouser:sudo /var/log/telegraf ; sudo mkdir /usr/local/telegraf ; sudo chown ciscouser:sudo /usr/local/telegraf ; cp ~/gaudimon/gaudi_mon.py /usr/local/telegraf/ ;  sudo systemctl daemon-reload ; sudo systemctl start telegraf '); done
 ```

-This assumes mgmt_server_ip is the IP address of a management server with password-less SSH configured for all the HLS-Gaudi servers with hostnames in range gaudi-2-11 to gaudi-2-42.
+This assumes mgmt_server_ip is the IP address of a management server with password-less SSH configured for all the HLS-Gaudi2 servers with hostnames in range gaudi-2-11 to gaudi-2-42.
 Relevant files are in the ~/gaudimon directory on the magamenet server.

-Later, if you like to disable collection of any specific options (such as -iis), make the change in the telegraf.conf on the management server, copy the changed file on all the HLS-Gaudi2 servers, and testart telegraf service.
+Later, if you like to disable collection of any specific options (such as -iis), make the change in the telegraf.conf on the management server, copy the changed file on all the HLS-Gaudi2 servers, and restart telegraf service.

 ```
 for i in {11..42}; do (ssh gaudi-2-$i 'scp -r 172.22.36.80:~/gaudimon ~/ ; cp ~/gaudimon/gaudi_mon.py /usr/local/telegraf/gaudi_mon.py;sudo cp ~/gaudimon/telegraf.conf /etc/telegraf/telegraf.conf;sudo systemctl restart telegraf'); done
 ```

 ## Notes
 1. This project uses InfluxDB 1.x.
+No Influx 2.0.
+No Influx 3.0.
-2. This project has run successfully for a few months monitoring Intel Gaudi 2 accelerators.
+2. I have run this code for a few months monitoring 32 HLS-Gaudi2 servers in Cisco labs.
+Without this monitoring, completing the qualification wasn't possible in the given time frame.
+I built these use cases out of necessity and all of them have real stories behind them.